telerik/xaml-docs/controls/radgridview/features/pinned-rows.md

 ![Pinning rows from the row indicator](images/radgridview-pinned-rows-1.png)

-Another way to allow your users to pin rows with the click of a button is to define a **GridViewPinRowColumn** which enables pinning and unpinning of the rows.
+Another way to allow your users to pin rows with the click of a button is to define a **GridViewPinRowColumn**, which enables pinning and unpinning of the rows.

 #### __[XAML] Example 2: Defining a GridViewPinRowColumn__